Diksha-Rathi/diksha-rathi.github.io/_posts/2016-07-28-common-django-shell-commands.markdown

  $ python manage.py sqlmigrate <app_name> 0001
 ```

-* Check for problems in project:
+* Check for any problems in the project without making migrations or touching the database:

 ``` shell
  $ python manage.py check